ryansechrest/github-updater-demo/README.md

 ### Configure: Personal Access Token (Optional)

-If your GitHub repository is public, you don't need to set an access token, but if your repository is private, specify it:
+If your GitHub repository is public, you don't need to set an access token, but if your repository is private, you can pass it in here:

 ```php
 $gitHubUpdater->setAccessToken('github_pat_XXXXXXXXX');
 ```

 Note that it's not recommended that you hardcode the token like this.
-Either set a constant in `wp-config.php` and pass in the constant, or save the token in `wp_options` (manually or via a field on an options page) and then pass it via `get_option()`.

-For example:
+Either set a constant in `wp-config.php` and pass in the constant:

 ```php
 # wp-config.php